SenecaCountyOhio/SenCO-GIS-Guide/Guides/ArcHub.md

 ### Planning & Development
 - Community Reinvestment Areas
-- Clinton Township Zoning
-- Pleasant Township Zoning
+- All Zoning Maps/Layers for the County

 ### Transportation
 - Road Centerlines